The-fourth-Marquis/CONCERT/src/CONCERT-3D/README.md

-CONCERT with a single 3D kernel for stroke data.
+CONCERT with a single 2D/3D kernel for stroke data.
+## Randomly perturbing spots or patches on healthy brain with 2D space.
+See implementations in Notebook3.

+## Perturb perturbation on healthy brain with 3D space.
 1. Train model
 <pre> python run_concert_3D_stroke.py
   --stage train